adejam/Jamvited/README.md

 # JAMVITED APP

-A simple event management app
+A simple event management app to manage events